LowellInstruments/ddh_old/docs/FILES.md

 - fixed_filename.json: fixed hauls, helps in generating a CST file with 1 repeated location.
 - mobile_date.json: mobile hauls, helps in generating a CST file with N different locations to reconstruct GPS path of trawl.

-### dds/lef

-Stands for Lowell Event File.
-Files here are created when a download event happens.
-This info is attached to the TRACKING log to synchronize time / event happened / position for ODN.

 ### dds/macs

-Stores black and orange temporary excluded macs
+Black and orange temporary excluded macs.

 ### dds/sqs

 Contains notification files not yet sent uplink via SQS.
+Deleted once sent.

 ### dds/tweak

 Contains files such as ``11-22-33-44-55-66.rst``.

-If this file is present, the next time DDH encounters this logger MAC, it will send the RST command to make the logger restart itself.
+If present, the next time DDH encounters this logger MAC, it will restart the logger.

+Solves some old bugs.

 ### logs

-DDH running logs.
+DDH application logs, contains python messages.

 ### rpc